convertigo/c8osdk-angular/projects/c8osdkangular/README.md

 ### Chaining calls ###

 The .then() returns a C8oPromise that can be use to chain other promise methods, such as .then() or failure handlers.
-The last .then() must return a null value. .then() can be mixed but the returning type must be the same: Xml or Json.
+The last .then() must return a null value. .then() can be mixed but the returning type must be the same: XML or JSON.

 ```typescript
 c8o.callJson(".getSimpleData", "callNumber", 1)